nest/nest-simulator/doc/guides/random_numbers.rst

    #. to support stochastic spike generation.

-In all cases except certain sub-cases of 2.a, randomization is tied to a node, which in turn is assigned to a specific virtual process, either because the node is concerned (cases 1, 3) or because the node is the target of a connection (case 2).
+In all cases except certain sub-cases of 2.a, randomization is tied to a node, which in turn is assigned to a specific virtual process (VP), either because the node is concerned (cases 1, 3) or because the node is the target of a connection (case 2).
 NEST guarantees that nodes assigned to different VPs can be updated independently of each other, and the same is true for